louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### A national model for developing, implementing, and evaluating evidence-based guidelines for prehospital care [^4b4868f9].
 Academic Emergency Medicine (2012).
 Medium credibility.

-NASEMSO EMS clinical guideline—opioid poisoning/overdose aliases include Carfentanil, Fentanyl, Hydromorphone, Opiate, Oxycodone, Percodan®, Dilaudid®, Heroin, Methadone, Opioid, Oxycontin®, U-47700, Drug abuse, Hydrocodone, Morphine, Overdose, Percocet®, and Vicodin®.
+NASEMSO EMS clinical guideline — opioid poisoning/overdose aliases include Carfentanil, Fentanyl, Hydromorphone, Opiate, Oxycodone, Percodan®, Dilaudid®, Heroin, Methadone, Opioid, Oxycontin®, U-47700, Drug abuse, Hydrocodone, Morphine, Overdose, Percocet®, and Vicodin®.

 ---

 ### Hydromorphone hydrochloride [^2925cfc8].
 FDA (2025).
 Medium credibility.

-Consider the following when using the information in Table 1 :
+Consider the following when using the information in Table 1:

 This is not a table of equianalgesic doses.
 The conversion factors in this table are only for the conversion from one of the listed oral opioid analgesics to hydromorphone hydrochloride extended-release tablets.